crowdsourcing-class/crowdsourcing-class.github.io/wa2.md

 <div class="alert alert-info">
-  This assignment is due before class on Wednesday, September 25.
+  This assignment has two parts.
+The first part is due before class on Wednesday, September 10.
+The second part is due before class on Wednesday, September 17.
 </div>

-Market Research <span class="text-muted">: Assignment 4</span>
+Market Research <span class="text-muted">: Assignment 2</span>
 =============================================================
-You get a break from python this week.
-Instead, we are taking a step back, looking at the wealth of companies that use crowdsourcing as part of their business. ('wealth' [sense 2, not sense 1](http://wordnetweb.princeton.edu/perl/webwn?s=wealth&sub=Search+WordNet&o2=&o0=1&o8=1&o1=1&o7=&o5=&o9=&o6=&o3=&o4=&h=).
+This week we will be looking at the wealth of companies that use crowdsourcing as part of their business. ('wealth' [sense 2, not sense 1](http://wordnetweb.princeton.edu/perl/webwn?s=wealth&sub=Search+WordNet&o2=&o0=1&o8=1&o1=1&o7=&o5=&o9=&o6=&o3=&o4=&h=).
 [Word sense disambiguation](http://en.wikipedia.org/wiki/Word-sense_disambiguation) is still an open problem!)

+This assignment has two deliverables.
+1. A short write-up of the company or project that you are researching.
+2. A slideshow and video that you will use for an in-class presentation.

+This assignment can be done individually or in pairs.

-If you haven't already, choose a [presentation date](https://docs.google.com/spreadsheet/ccc?key=0Aqm_QKjV_1EkdHdYRU1lOXFncHFxaXVDdTJqZVRuR1E&usp=sharing) and a company.
+First, please choose a [presentation date](https://docs.google.com/spreadsheets/d/1kOcI7BJUQGeG3Pb3oZPRqfTt2JYwRnjnTqImex9qsSQ/edit?usp=sharing) and a company.
 You will need to give a short 5 to 10 minute presentation on your company on your chosen date, answering the following questions:

 - What incentives does it offer to get people to participate?
 - How does it aggregate the information provided by the crowd?